Dale Crafts

 Dale John Crafts (born December 14, 1958) is an American politician and businessman.
 He has started a number of businesses, including Mobility Plus, which helps people with disabilities drive more easily.
 Crafts was on the Lisbon, Maine Town Council before winning election to the Maine House of Representatives, where he served from 2008 to 2016.

-Crafts was the Republican nominee in the 2020 election for the United States House of Representatives in Maine's 2nd congressional district.
-He has been paralyzed from the waist down since the age of 25, when he was hit by a car while riding his motorcycle.
+In 2020, Crafts was the Republican nominee in his unsuccessful bid against Jared Golden for the U.S. House in Maine's 2nd congressional district.
+He has been paralyzed from the waist down since the age of 25, when he was hit by a driver while riding his motorcycle.

 Early life and family

 Crafts was born in Fort Lauderdale, Florida, and raised in Lisbon Falls, Maine.

 Crafts' cousins: Garrett Mason, Gina Mason, and Rick Mason also served in the Maine Legislature.

 Business career

 After he was paralyzed in a motorcycle accident at age 25, Crafts started a company called Mobility Plus, which helps people with disabilities drive more easily.
 Crafts has started a number of other businesses, including a self-storage business.